alxshelepenok/lumen/content/posts/crypto-wallet-logins-and-the-drip-fe-library.md

 ---
 ![](https://storageapi.fleek.co/fleek-team-bucket/fleek-ethereumlogin%20(1)%201%20(1).png)

 The day has come!
 As of today, you can sign up or sign in to Fleek with **an Ethereum wallet.
-Powered by Sign in With Ethereum, and built using the Drip component library for Web3 apps that we’re also open-sourcing today!**
+Powered by Sign in With Ethereum and WalletConnect!**

 We hinted at this release last week, with the authentication page overhaul, and today we’re not only releasing one option but four different Ethereum wallet authentication providers.
 It’s time to **welcome blockchain & crypto users into Fleek, the dApp way.**